Background

 Your occupation can impact your premium.
 Insurers use statistical data showing that certain professions have different risk levels.

 Be accurate and specific when describing your job.
-Sometimes small changes in job title can affect your premium, so it's worth checking if there's a more precise description of what you do.
+Sometimes small changes in job title can affect your premium, so it is worth checking if there is a more precise description of what you do.
 For example, "journalist" might have a different rate than "editor" even if the work is similar.

 How to Get Cheaper First Car Insurance